Pfons is the neighbouring village of Matrei am Brenner in the northern Wipptal valley.

 Altitude: 1,043 m asl

-Gedeier, Wiesengrund, Ried, Obpfons, Pfons, Bergstein, Waldfrieden, Schöfens, Haslachsiedlung and Rossiggengasse together form the village of Pfons, which has first been mentioned in the 11th century as “Phunzun”.
-This term probably derives from “phanes” or “fanes” (mountain slope) or “pons” (bridge).
+The 10 hamlets Gedeier, Wiesengrund, Ried, Obpfons, Pfons, Bergstein, Waldfrieden, Schöfens, Haslachsiedlung and Rossiggengasse together form the village of Pfons, which has first been mentioned in the 11th century as “Phunzun”.
+This term probably derives from “phanes” or “fanes” (mountain slope) or from “pons” (bridge).

 In winter the ski shuttle takes you to the Bergeralm ski & fun arena, located only 5 km from Pfons, alternatively to the Stubai Glacier in the Stubaital valley.
 Beside establishments such as schools and sports facilities, Pfons also shares other leisure time facilities and offers with the villages Mühlbachl and Matrei.
 There is for example the high-altitude cross-country ski trail round the Maria Waldrast convent.
 In summer, however, you can choose from two educational trails, also located in the surroundings of the convent.
 The “Schöpfungsweg” (Creation Trail) is 2.7 km long and makes you regain your strength, while the “Quellenweg” (Spring Trail) focuses on the element water on a lenght of 5.3 km.
 Pfons is also an ideal place for cycling, tennis, swimming and hiking.